zanedr/front-end-submissions-public/1606/module_2/tier-two/maryjane-casey-david.md

 ## Design

-4 - The application is visually appealing and shows thoughtful and effective use of typography, color, and layout.
-The application looks professional, with visuals enhancing the user’s experience.
-The evaluator has very few recommended changes.
 3 - The application has a strong approach to layout and content hierarchy, but typography and color choices are lacking.
 The evaluator has several recommended changes to improvement.
-2 - Layout, content hierarchy, typography, and color choices show effort, but the result is not effective.
-The evaluator recommends significant changes.
-1 - Layout, content hierarchy, typography, and color choices actively detract from the user’s ability to use the application.

 ## User Interface

-4 - The application is pleasant, logical, and easy to use.
-The application is fully responsive, and has clearly had special consideration around usability on devices.
-There are no holes in functionality and the application stands on its own to be used by the instructor without guidance from the developer.
 3 - The application has many strong pages/interactions, but a few holes in lesser-used functionality.
-2 - The application shows effort in the interface, but the result is not effective.
-The evaluator has some difficulty using the application when reviewing the features in the user stories.
-1 - The application is confusing or difficult to use.

 ## HTML Style